-The Product
+The product

-The new Unity Place building, when complete will be the highest specified building in Milton Keynes.
-The building comprises 500,000 ft2 of highly sustainable, connected and collaborative space.
+When complete, the new Unity Place building will be the highest specified building in Milton Keynes.
+The building comprises 500,000 sq ft of highly sustainable, connected, collaborative space.

-The building will bring together every business line in Santander under one roof, which at this scale, presents significant complexity in comfortably accommodating each business in line with best practice and providing a physical space reflective of Santander's' culture.
+The building will bring together every business line in Santander under one roof, which at this scale, presents significant complexity in comfortably accommodating each business in line with best practices and providing a physical space reflective of Santander's' culture.

-Integrating these business units, balancing the needs of these internal customer and their working patterns and styles requires choreographing the design of the building correctly from the outset thinking not only about how people use their space today but more importantly how they will use it in the future.
+Balancing the needs of internal customers and their working patterns and styles requires choreographing the design of the building correctly from the outset.
+By integrating these business units, we need to think about how people use their space today and, more importantly, how they will use it in the future.